CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 Successfully tagged basic-dockerize:latest
 ```

-Don't miss the period at the end of that statement.
-Docker will chug for awhile as it downloads the various layers it needs for the image.
+Docker will chug along for awhile as it executes all of the instructions in the Dockerfile.
+The longest instruction is the initial **FROM** which causes the `node:carbon` base image to be downloaded.
+The resulting image is tagged *latest*.

 Once the image has been created, its existence can be verified in the local repository: